 Martial Artist

-Better to perfect a few techniques then know 1 million at an average level.
-That's what your sifu taught you anyway.
-You've dedicated a portion of your life to Guo Jiang and aim to master its weapons and techniques.
+Better to perfect a few techniques than be mediocre at hundreds.
+That's what your Sifu taught you anyway.
+You've dedicated a portion of your life to perfecting your martial arts.

-You can spend technique dice on monk features you have as long as you are either unarmed, wielding a Bo staff, or wielding butterfly swords.
+You can spend Technique Dice on martial artist features you’ve learned, as long as you are either unarmed, wielding a Bo Staff, or wielding Butterfly Swords.

 Templates